jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       #     self.x/self.y
       # )

-the terminal shows passing tests, and I now have a way to ``catch`` :doc:`Exceptions </how_to/exception_handling_programs>` when testing, which helps to confirm that the code raises an error while allowing other tests to continue running
+the terminal shows passing tests, and I have a way to handle :doc:`Exceptions </how_to/exception_handling_programs>` when testing, which helps to confirm that the code raises an error while allowing other tests to continue running.
+There is more of this in :doc:`/how_to/exception_handling_tests`

+.. _test_division_refactor_1:

 refactor: make it better
 #################################################################################